iTwin/bis-schemas/Domains/Terrain/Terrain.remarks.md

 A `TerrainHole` stores its geometrical details in its `GeometryStream` as closed line-strings (i.e. no arcs) encoded into a single *LineString3d*.
 The first and last point of the *LineString3d* shall be the same.
 If a single instance of `TerrainHole` is capturing multiple hole features, each hole feature shall be encoded into a separate *LineString3d* in the `GeometryStream`.

-Instances of `TerrainHole`, by default, shall use the Domain-ranked `TerrainHole` category.
+Instances of `TerrainHole`, by default, shall use the Domain-ranked `trrn:Hole` category.

 ### TerrainVoid